ek1337/telegram-footballmanager-bot/README.md

 Bot commands:

-/reg - sign up to the game list;
+/reg - sign up to the game list; \n
 /unreg - self-remove from the game list;
 /check - show the current list of registered players;
 /clear - clear the list (admin)